Need a Gage R&R Template in Excel? QI Macros Has One!

 - Key cells are shaded turquoise, yellow or red, based on their values:

 - A message regarding Gage System acceptability and recommendations are provided.
 Turquoise = This aspect of your Gage System is acceptable

 - NDC Calculation in row 53 indicates whether you have enough part variation for a valid test:

 Yellow = This aspect of your Gage System MAY be acceptable

 Red = This aspect of your Gage System needs improvement

 Specification Tolerance Method Results in the Gage R&R Template

-Spec tolerance can be input into cell B:45.
-The calculations for % EV, % AV and %R&R using the spec tolerance are displayed in column C just next to the Average and Range method results in column B.
+And once your Spec Tolerance has been inputted, the calculations for % EV, % AV, and %R&R are then displayed in column C, just next to the Average and Range method results in column B.

 Historical Variation in the Gage R&R Template